MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 In Machine Learning Server, every session that loads a function library has a [compute context](concept-what-is-compute-context.md).
 The default is local, available on all platforms.
 No action is required to use a local compute context.

-You can switch to a remote compute context to shift script execution to a different server or platform.
-For example, you might want to bring calculations and analysis to where the data resides on a database platform, such as SQL Server, or Hadoop Distributed File System (HDFS) using Spark or MapReduce as the processing layer.
+This article explains how to shift script execution to a remote Hadoop or Spark cluster, for the purpose of bring calculations to the data itself and eliminating data transfer over your network.
+For SQL Server compute contexts, see [Define and use a compute context](https://docs.microsoft.com/sql/advanced-analytics/tutorials/deepdive-define-and-use-compute-contexts) in the SQL Server documentation.

 You can create multiple compute context objects: just use them one at a time.
 Often, functions operate identically in local and remote context.
 If script execution is successful locally, you can generally expect the same results on the remote server, subject to these [limitations](#limits-on-context-shift).

-This article is focused primarily on Hadoop Spark and MapReduce.
-For SQL Server compute contexts, see [Define and use a compute context](https://docs.microsoft.com/sql/advanced-analytics/tutorials/deepdive-define-and-use-compute-contexts) in the SQL Server documentation.

 ## Prerequisites

-Shifting a compute context requires that the remote computer has Machine Learning Server at the same functional level as the client.
-A remote Machine Learning Server 9.2.1 can accept a compute context shift from another Machine Learning Server 9.2.1 interpreter, from a SQL Server 2017 Machine Learning Services instance, and for R developers, from R Client at the same functional level (3.4.1).
+The remote computer must be at the same functional level as the system sending the reqest.
+A remote Machine Learning Server 9.2.1 can accept a compute context shift from another 9.2.1 interpreter on Machine Learning Server,a  SQL Server 2017 Machine Learning Services instance, and for R developers on Microsoft R Client at the same functional level (3.4.1).

 The following table is a recap of platform and data source requirements for each function library.